 That being said, even I was unprepared for the depths of Alix’s near obsession with her nanny, Emira Tucker.
 She went to such lengths to attempt to get to know her and be involved in her life.
 The invitations for drinks after work are something that are familiar to me too, and I felt the same sense of discomfort that Emira did.
 Another critical point of the book was Emira’s ability to simply mind her own business.
 Alix was initially drawn to her because she knew nothing about her past in New York and seemed disinterested in digging into that at all.
 In many of my experiences, something about a Black woman who doesn’t care to know all the intimate details of your life and keeps those of her own life to herself is disconcerting to a lot of white people.

-This book moves through the tests and trials of dating and relationships, developing a career, and post-graduate crisis all while it looks deeply at race in interpersonal and intimate relationships and employment with such relatable ease.
+This book moves through the tests and trials of dating and relationships, developing a career, post-graduate crisis, and looks deeply at race in interpersonal and intimate relationships and employment with such relatable ease.
 It also sparked complex dialogues between my peers and I that were reading the book simultaneously.
 The book problematizes the idea of caretaking as illegitimate or shameful work, especially for college educated Black women.
 Kelley, Emira’s boyfriend for much of the book (don’t worry, I’ll try not to spoil too much) says something along the lines of “The only person who has a problem with you being a nanny is you” to Emira.
 That really sat with me and raised memories of my own sense of discomfort with nannying while recognizing that it was the only work that was readily available to me at the time.
 My own paternal grandmother had raised white children in her younger years as well because it was work that was readily available to her then too.
-Something about me going as far as I had at the time and accomplishing things that she couldn’t have even dreamed for me only to end up taking care of white children just like she had made me uneasy because I realized that accomplishments and education do not guarantee your immediate “success.”
-But really, what’s wrong with being a nanny?
+Something about me going as far as I had at the time and accomplishing things that she couldn’t have even dreamed for me only to end up taking care of white children just like she had made me uneasy because I realized that accomplishments and education do not guarantee your access into your desired life.
+But really, what’s wrong with being a nanny on face value?
 For me, it’s when you add the history that surrounds Black women’s labor in this country, that domestic work becomes much more fraught.
 It seems that you can always count on white people of a certain kind of means to trust Black and Brown women to take care of their children.
 I walked into non-domestic job interview after job interview and my Blackness often worked against me.
 I was employed within two days after making a Care.com profile.

 I also had a conversation with a friend about the book’s conclusion.
 She said that she wished Emira’s story had led to her having a higher earning potential.
 [Spoiler Alert] Reid writes at the start of chapter twenty eight, “It would be unfair to say that Emira Tucker stopped babysitting.”
 Emira ultimately spends the rest of her career as an assistant to the regional director of the US Census Bureau, and she was 32 when she received a yearly salary of $52K.
 I pushed back on my friend, asking why it is that Black women have to be CEOs making six figures a year to be considered “successful” or “be doing enough”?
 Emira chose the job she did because it made her happy and she liked the work.
 It gave her the stability that she needed.
 Can we not, as Black women, just want to be and work a job that we enjoy whether it pays us big figures or not?